 South Australia has a number of new destinations available including, Wallaroo, Ceduna and Whyalla, as well as anchorages at Robe, Victor Harbor and the islands around the Eyre Peninsula.
-Many of these locations have been used in the 2020-21 cruise season for small expedition vessels such as Coral Expeditions.
+Many of these locations have been used by small expedition vessels such as Coral Expeditions.